Suyash400/Insurance-Policy-Claims-Analytics-Dashboard/README.md

+# Insurance Policy & Claims Analytics Dashboard

-1. Project Title / Headline
+## 1. Project Title / Headline

-🛡️ Insurance Policy & Claims Analytics Dashboard
+**Insurance Policy & Claims Analytics Dashboard**
-A clean, interactive Power BI dashboard built on an insurance dataset to analyze premium, coverage, claims, policy activity (active/inactive) and customer trends with slicers, KPIs, and drill-through insights.
+A clean, interactive Power BI dashboard built on an insurance dataset to analyze **premium, coverage, claims, policy activity (active/inactive)** and customer trends using slicers, KPIs, and drill-through insights.

+---

-2. Short Description / Purpose
+## 2. Short Description / Purpose

-The Insurance Policy & Claims Analytics Dashboard is an interactive Power BI report designed to analyze 10,000 insurance records stored in SQL Server.
-It helps users track key insurance performance metrics like premium collection, coverage distribution, claim amount trends, claim status outcomes, and active vs inactive policies for faster reporting and decision-making.
+The Insurance Policy & Claims Analytics Dashboard is an interactive Power BI report designed to analyze **10,000 insurance records** stored in SQL Server.
+It helps users track key insurance performance metrics like **premium collection, coverage distribution, claim amount trends, claim status outcomes**, and **active vs inactive policies** for faster reporting and decision-making.

+---

-3. Tech Stack
+## 3. Tech Stack
 The dashboard was built using the following tools and technologies:

-📊 Power BI Desktop – Main platform used for building the dashboard and visuals.
+- Power BI Desktop – Main platform used for building the dashboard and visuals

-📂 Power Query Editor – Used for data profiling, cleaning, and creating derived columns.
+- Power Query Editor – Used for data profiling, cleaning, and creating derived columns

-🧠 DAX / Aggregations – Used for KPIs, totals, counts, and dynamic filtering behavior.
+- DAX / Aggregations – Used for KPIs, totals, counts, and dynamic filtering behavior

-🗄️ Microsoft SQL Server (Developer Edition) – Used as the primary data source for the project.
+- Microsoft SQL Server (Developer Edition) – Used as the primary data source for the project

-🧾 SSMS (SQL Server Management Studio) – Used for importing the dataset and validating data using SQL queries.
+- SSMS (SQL Server Management Studio) – Used for importing the dataset and validating data using SQL queries

-☁️ Power BI Service – Used for publishing reports, workspace creation, and sharing.
+- Power BI Service – Used for publishing reports, workspace creation, and sharing

-📁 File Format – .pbix for development and .png for dashboard previews.
+- File Format – `.pbix` for development and `.png` for dashboard previews

+---

-4. Data Source
+## 4. Data Source

-Source: Insurance dataset imported into Microsoft SQL Server (flat file / CSV).
+**Source:** Insurance dataset imported into **Microsoft SQL Server** (flat file / CSV).

-The dataset contains 10,000 records with policy, customer, and claim-level details such as:
+The dataset contains **10,000 records** with policy, customer, and claim-level details such as:

-Policy Number, Customer ID, Gender, Age, Policy Type
+- Policy Number, Customer ID, Gender, Age, Policy Type

-Policy Start Date, Policy End Date
+- Policy Start Date, Policy End Date

-Premium Amount, Coverage Amount
+- Premium Amount, Coverage Amount

-Claim Number, Claim Date, Claim Amount, Claim Status
+- Claim Number, Claim Date, Claim Amount, Claim Status

-Additional columns created in Power Query for analysis:
+**Additional columns created in Power Query:**

-Age Group (Young Adults / Adults / Senior)
+- Age Group (Young Adults / Adults / Senior)

-Active / Inactive (based on Policy End Date logic)
+- Active / Inactive (based on Policy End Date logic)

+---

-5. Features / Highlights
+## 5. Features / Highlights

-• Business Problem
+### • Business Problem
 Insurance datasets contain multiple attributes (policy type, premiums, coverage, claims, customer demographics), but without a dashboard it becomes time-consuming to answer important questions like:

-Which policy types generate the most premium?
+- Which policy types generate the most premium?

-How many policies are active vs expired?
+- How many policies are active vs expired?

-What is the split of claims (settled / rejected / pending)?
+- What is the split of claims (settled / rejected / pending)?

-Which age segment has higher claim amounts?
+- Which age segment has higher claim amounts?

-How does coverage vary across policy types and claim outcomes?
+- How does coverage vary across policy types and claim outcomes?

 These insights are not easy to track quickly in raw tables.

+---

-• Goal of the Dashboard
+### • Goal of the Dashboard
 To provide an interactive Power BI report that:

-Shows key insurance KPIs in one place
+- Shows key insurance KPIs in one place

-Allows users to filter data by policy/customer/claim
+- Allows users to filter data by policy/customer/claim

-Highlights claim outcome trends and policy performance
+- Highlights claim outcome trends and policy performance

-Enables drill-through to row-level records for validation and deeper analysis
+- Enables drill-through to row-level records for validation and deeper analysis

-Can be published to Power BI Service for sharing with others
+- Can be published to Power BI Service for sharing with others

+---

-• Walkthrough of Key Visuals
+### • Walkthrough of Key Visuals

-Key KPIs (Top Section)
+**Key KPIs (Top Section)**

-Premium Amount (Total)
+- Premium Amount (Total)

-Coverage Amount (Total)
+- Coverage Amount (Total)

-Claim Amount (Total)
+- Claim Amount (Total)

-Filter Panel (Slicers)
+**Filter Panel (Slicers)**

-Policy Number
+- Policy Number

-Customer ID
+- Customer ID

-Claim Number
+- Claim Number
 (All visuals update based on slicer selections)

-Gender Distribution (Multi-row Card)
+**Gender Distribution (Multi-row Card)**

-Male Customers Count
+- Male Customers Count

-Female Customers Count
+- Female Customers Count
 (Also works as a quick filter)

-Claims by Status (Ribbon Chart)
+**Claims by Status (Ribbon Chart)**
 Shows the number of claims by:

-Settled
+- Settled

-Pending
+- Pending

-Rejected
+- Rejected

-Premium Amount by Policy Type (Bar Chart)
+**Premium Amount by Policy Type (Bar Chart)**
 Compares total premium generated by different policy types like:

-Auto, Health, Home, Life, Travel
+- Auto, Health, Home, Life, Travel

-Claim Amount by Age Group (Line Chart)
+**Claim Amount by Age Group (Line Chart)**
 Displays claim amount trends across:

-Young Adults
+- Young Adults

-Adults
+- Adults

-Senior
+- Senior

-Active vs Inactive Policies (Donut Chart)
+**Active vs Inactive Policies (Donut Chart)**
 Shows how many policies are currently:

-Active
+- Active

-Inactive
+- Inactive

-Coverage Amount Breakdown (Matrix Visual)
+**Coverage Amount Breakdown (Matrix Visual)**
 Matrix view showing coverage totals split by:

-Policy Type (Rows)
+- Policy Type (Rows)

-Claim Status (Columns)
+- Claim Status (Columns)

-Coverage Amount (Values)
+- Coverage Amount (Values)

-Drill-through Details Page (Page 2)
+**Drill-through Details Page (Page 2)**
 Users can right-click a policy type from the bar chart and drill through to a detailed table page that shows full row-level records filtered for that selected policy type.

+---

-• Business Impact & Insights
+### • Business Impact & Insights

-Policy Performance Tracking: Quickly identify which policy types contribute the most premium.
+- Policy Performance Tracking: Quickly identify which policy types contribute the most premium

-Claims Monitoring: Understand whether claims are mostly settled, rejected, or pending.
+- Claims Monitoring: Understand whether claims are mostly settled, rejected, or pending

-Customer Segmentation: Compare behavior across gender and age groups.
+- Customer Segmentation: Compare behavior across gender and age groups

-Portfolio Management: Track active vs inactive policies for operational visibility.
+- Portfolio Management: Track active vs inactive policies for operational visibility

-Detailed Analysis: Drill-through provides record-level clarity without manually filtering tables.
+- Detailed Analysis: Drill-through provides record-level clarity without manually filtering tables

-Share-Ready Reporting: Report can be published and shared via Power BI Service workspaces.
+- Share-Ready Reporting: Report can be published and shared via Power BI Service workspaces

+---

-6. Screenshots / Demos
+## 6. Screenshots / Demos

-✅ Add screenshots of:
+Add screenshots of:

-Main Dashboard Page (Page 1)
+- Main Dashboard Page (Page 1)

-Drill-through Table Page (Page 2)
+- Drill-through Table Page (Page 2)

-Published Report View in Power BI Service
+- Published Report View in Power BI Service